Tahmasp I: Policies of Administration

+A depiction of Shah Tahmasp and his court, with the name and titles of the ruler inscribed over the building.
+Khamsa of Nizami of Shah Tahmasp, 1539-1543.

 Tahmasp's reign after the civil wars between the Qizilbash leaders became a "personal rule" that sought to control Turkoman influence by empowering the Persian bureaucracy.
 The key change was the 1535 appointment of Qazi Jahan Qazvini, who extended diplomacy beyond Iran by establishing contact with the Portuguese, the Venetians, the Mughals, and the Shiite Deccan sultanates.
 English explorer Anthony Jenkinson, who was received at the Safavid court in 1562, also sought to promote trade.
 The Habsburgs were eager to ally with the Safavids against the Ottomans.
 In 1529, Ferdinand I sent an envoy to Iran with the objective of a two-front attack on the Ottoman Empire the following year.
 The mission was unsuccessful, however, since the envoy took over a year to return.
 The first extant Safavid letters to a European power were sent in 1540 to Doge of Venice Pietro Lando.
 In response, the Doge and the Great Council of Venice commissioned Michel Membré to visit the Safavid court.
 In 1540, he visited Tahmasp's encampment at Marand, near Tabriz.
 Membré's mission lasted for three years, during which, he wrote the Relazione di Persia, one of the few European sources which describe Tahmasp's court.
 In his letter to Lando, Tahmasp promised to "cleanse the earth of [Ottoman] wickedness" with the help of the Holy League.
 The alliance, however, never bore fruit.